-Taking the time to plan the type of care that you or a loved one needs after getting discharged from the hospital is important to think about but is often pushed aside or forgotten.
+Taking the time to plan the type of care that you or a loved one needs after a hospital discharge is important to think about but is often pushed aside or forgotten.

 These plans are important to implement to lessen the chances of readmission and ensure that your home or a secondary facility is as safe and comforting as possible for you.

-What You Need to Think About Before Your Discharge?
+What You Need to Think About Before Your Hospital Discharge?

 After your stay in the hospital, it would be typical to have a discussion with your attending physician about your next steps.
 There are many things that you should take into consideration.